ying79/labs/README.md

-# for INWK6312 Programming lab notes
+# for INWK6312 Programming lab manuals